About CCASN

 Dr. Annie Johnston

-Coordinator of Public Programs
+Coordinator of Public Programs, Retired

 Annie Johnston excels at facilitating collaboration between education leaders at all levels and across systems to address equity problems of practice in college and career pathways.
 She works with county, district, and site-level teams, as well as community colleges, CSUs, and UCs across the state to change systems and practices that produce educational disparities.
 Annie focuses on aligning across systems, teacher preparation, and research-practice partnerships.
 Her expertise in applied and participatory research grew from her work as a California Partnership Academy lead teacher and school administrator, and was honed by UC Berkeley’s PLI (MA) and LEEP (Ed.D) programs. anniej@berkeley.edu